Knowing what matters: A list of values

 Solitude: Valuing time alone with oneself

-Sovereignty: Authority over one's own life and choices (slightly different from autonomy/independence)
+Sovereignty: Taking authority over your own life and choices

 Spirituality: Connection to something beyond the material